-Grant applications and attachments are reviewed by the Kentucky State Corrections Commission.
+Grant applications and attachments are reviewed by the Kentucky State Corrections Commission at least thirty (30) days before the start of the funding cycle.
 The Commission shall make grant award decisions.

 Preference in funding may be given to judicial circuits in which programs and services do not exist or are largely inadequate (KRS 196.710).
 Consideration may also be given to applicants or agencies operating in geographically diverse locations across the state.